- Appendix 5 -

-Note to Messianic Believers: The following essay originally was written especially for my loved ones in the Christian Church.
-But it, except the part about anti-Semitism, applies just as much to those who embrace the Hebraic roots of their faith and prefer not to use the terms "Christ" or "Christian."
-Wherever it says "Christian," just substitute "Follower of the Messiah," and wherever it says, "Church," substitute "Assembly of Believers in Yahushua."
+Note to Messianic or Hebrew Roots Believers: The following essay originally was written especially for my loved ones in the Christian Church.
+But it applies just as much to you.
+Wherever it says "Christian," just substitute "Follower of the Messiah," and wherever it says, "Church," substitute "Assembly of Believers in Yeshua."

 True Christianity Debilitated!

 The Church's Deadliest Disease